 Navigating the Outer Banks

 North Carolina Route 12 connects most of the island settlements.
-It ends at the inlets where ferry service pick up until the road starts again on the next island.
+It ends at the inlets where ferry service picks up until the road starts again on the next island.
 And yes, North Carolina ferries are all pet friendly!

-Until 1930s no bridges reached the Outer Banks.
+Until the 1930s no bridges reached the Outer Banks.
 The only access was by boat.
 As a result, the accent of some of the natives is quite peculiar, sounding more like the British Isles than the rest of North Carolina.